seanp97/Toast-JS-Library/readme.md

-We can also pass in a argument to change how long the toast box displays for -
+We can also pass in a argument to change how long the toast box displays for

 t.Success('A Success Message', 3000);

 This will then hide the box after 3 seconds.
-Please not if no argument is passed, it will default to 5 second (5000ms)
+Please not if no argument is passed, it will default to 5 seconds (5000ms)